FusionAuth/fusionauth-site/_drafts/easy-integration-fusionauth-nodejs.md

 ## Install and set up FusionAuth

-**Step 1**, download and Install FusionAuth, see the _Install FusionAuth_ section on the [home page](/).

-**Step 2**, follow the [Setup Wizard](/docs/v1/tech/tutorials/setup-wizard) tutorial until you get to the Complete Setup section, and then return here.
+To begin, download and Install FusionAuth, see the _Install FusionAuth_ section on the [home page](/).
+Next, follow the [Setup Wizard](/docs/v1/tech/tutorials/setup-wizard) tutorial until you get to the Complete Setup section, and then return here.

-**Step 3**, you should now be at the FusionAuth dashboard, next we need to Create an Application and API key.
+Once you have completed the Setup Wizard you should now be at the FusionAuth dashboard, next we need to Create an Application and API key.
 Below is an example screenshot of what you should expect.
-Complete the `Missing Application` and `Missing API Key` setup steps.
+Complete the **Missing Application** and **Missing API Key** setup steps.

 {% include _image.html src="/assets/img/blogs/complete-setup.png" alt="FusionAuth Dashboard" class="full" figure=false %}